-Comments received during the public participation survey indicate that the high volume of trucks traveling through Bartlesville causes traffic congestion, delays, noise, and was the highest commented concern by the public in the survey results.
-Other concerns included intersection improvements due to high volume of traffic accidents, maintenance needs for roads and bridges, needing to protect the environment, connections to US and State highways, shoulder additions to roads, pedestrian sidewalks needed, improvements to traffic lights synchronization, and more bicycle trails.
-The least areas of concern were passenger rail and public transit.
+Comments received during the public participation survey indicate that the high volume of trucks traveling through Pryor causes traffic congestion, delays, noise, and was the highest commented concern by the public in the survey results.
+Other concerns included train volume, intersection improvements due to high volume of traffic accidents, maintenance needs for roads and bridges, needing to protect the environment, connections to US and State highways, shoulder additions to roads, pedestrian sidewalks needed, improvements to traffic lights synchronization, and more bicycle trails.